What you need to do to set up depends on your type of business, where you work and whether you take people on to help.

 There are things you’ll need to do if you take on your own employees.
 You’ll have more responsibilities, including:

 - running payroll

-- paying for their National Insurance - but you can claim an allowance
+- paying for their National Insurance - but you can claim an allowance to reduce your bill

 - providing workplace pensions to eligible staff